Ryan-Reese/LaREST/README.md

 2. **CENSO**: `CENSO` will have to be seperately installed following the instructions on their [repository](https://github.com/grimme-lab/CENSO).

-This can typically be done through cloning the `CENSO` repository and installing the package locally using `pip`.
+This can typically be done through cloning the `CENSO` repository and locally installing the package into our `Conda` environment.
 For example,

 ```bash
 git clone https://github.com/grimme-lab/CENSO.git